sonakshigupta29/Health_Risk_Ensemble_ML/README.md

 - F1-score
 - Confusion Matrix
 - ROC-AUC (for the final selected model)
-Recall was prioritized because minimizing false negatives is critical in health risk prediction.
+*Recall* was prioritized because minimizing false negatives is critical in health risk prediction.

----

 ## 🏆 Results Summary